datatogether/website/content/posts/09_data_monopolies.md

 **MATT**: Perhaps the term "data monopolies" is not so useful; and maybe what we really care about is the coercive power of data stores. **Maybe there's something to be said for the way in which the distribution of that data creates coercive power.** If you're the principal actor that has access to this particular data store, then you have the capacity to coerce the market, but also to coerce people into certain kinds of actions.

-I think a lot of our thinking in the last three or four years is influenced by the** this idea that there's this kind of dark nexus between experimental psychology and fine-grained profiling that creates a manipulative power that is incompatible with democratic practice **and also incompatible with the Enlightenment, with the idea that it's possible to to create a state of free individuals who are capable of autonomous rational thought.
+I think a lot of our thinking in the last three or four years is influenced by **this idea that there's this kind of dark nexus between experimental psychology and fine-grained profiling that creates a manipulative power that is incompatible with democratic practice** and also incompatible with the Enlightenment, with the idea that it's possible to to create a state of free individuals who are capable of autonomous rational thought.
 I think that there's something about data concentration that undermines that.

 Probably that's something that's along the lines of what we care about with data monopolies, but "data monopoly" is not actually a great term for describing that.